 A website is an opportunity to meet new people, to guide them through your sales process, and to turn them into customers, all online.

 In this article, I will show you three main ways in which your website is a salesperson–and how it should be working for you:

 A salesperson (at least, a successful one) doesn’t say to a prospect: “Okay, I’m going to sit here and say nothing unless you ask me a question, in which case I will give you an answer.”

 He or she should be able to, without hesitation, answer any and all questions, objections, and complaints a prospect has about the service or product the company provides.

 But the job of a salesperson isn’t just to answer questions:

-The job of a salesperson is to go out and ask questions to prospects, get a prospect thinking about his or her own problems, and how the product or service which he or she is selling solves that problem.
+The job of a salesperson is to go out and ask questions of prospects, to get a prospect thinking about his or her own problems, so that he or she can see how the salesperson’s product or service solves that problem.

 Same with a website.